rlaboiss/sand-flask-label/README.md

 ![figure](label-example.png)

+Print the file, cut the labels and stick them to the jars.

-The directory can be cleaned, with this command:
+Finally, the directory can be cleaned, with this command:

 ```shell
 make clean